Chart Color Schemes

 Infrastructure

-St Georges has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+St Georges has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

 No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
 AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Estia Health Myrtle Bank Expansion, Unley Cultural Hub, Carmelite Retirement Living, and SA Water Capital Work Delivery Contracts, with the following list outlining those most relevant.
+Notable projects include Estia Health Myrtle Bank Expansion, Unley Cultural Hub, Carmelite Retirement Living, and SA Water Capital Work Delivery Contracts.
+The following list outlines those anticipated to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.